arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 `ArangoCursor#getStats()` returns now an untyped map.

-`Request` and `Response` classes have been refactored to support generic body type. `ArangoDB.execute(Request<T>, Class<U>): Response<U>` accepts now the target deserialization type for the response body.
+`Request` and `Response` classes have been refactored to support generic body type.
+`ArangoDB.execute(Request<T>, Class<U>): Response<U>` accepts now the target deserialization type for the response body.

 `ArangoDBException` has been enhanced with the id of the request causing it.

 ## API entities

-All entities and options classes are now `final`.
+All entities and options classes (in packages `com.arangodb.model` and `com.arangodb.entity`) are now `final`.

 The replication factor is now modeled with a new interface (`ReplicationFactor`) with
 implementations: `NumericReplicationFactor` and `SatelliteReplicationFactor`.

 ## Migration

-To migrate your existing project to Java Driver version `7.0`, it is recommended updating to version `6.19` first and make sure that your code does not use any deprecated API.
+To migrate your existing project to Java Driver version `7.0`, it is recommended updating to the latest version of branch `6` and make sure that your code does not use any deprecated API.
 This can be done by checking the presence of deprecation warnings in the Java compiler output.

 The deprecation notes in the related javadoc contain information about the reason of the deprecation and suggest migration alternatives to use.